-Strategy 4.1.1.1 Continue use of County density bonus program and evaluate the program's effectiveness.
+Strategy 4.1.1.1 Evaluate the County's density bonus program to determine ways to better encourage the use of the program.

-Strategy 4.1.1.2 Consider development of incentives to direct growth to Growth Areas and that will result in conservation of other areas.
+Strategy 4.1.1.2 Prioritize new development in designated Growth Areas to better preserve other areas.